Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 What the law does is complicated, basically because our healthcare system is, and its benefits do not fit nicely on a bumper sticker as Peter Orszag has said.
 For that reason the law is easy prey for spin and distortion.

-Death panels, a soundbite scare tactic, never existed in the legislation although an argument can be made that such panels existed in the healthcare system prior to reform; coverage could be denied or pulled from those who needed it, and citizens, as they grew older and were at greater risk of developing serious illness, could be forced to either cut back on benefits or get priced out of the market due to escalating premiums.
+Death panels, a soundbite scare tactic, never existed in the legislation and in fact won Politifact’s 2009 Lie of the Year award (ref).
+An argument could be made, however, that such panels existed in the healthcare system prior to reform as coverage could be denied or pulled from those who needed it, and citizens as they grew older could be forced to either cut back on benefits or get priced out of the market due to escalating premiums.
+Additionally the claim that the law constituted ‘a government takeover of health care’ was similarly awarded PolitiFact’s 2010 Lie of the Year (ref); the law Congress passed relies largely on the free market.

-The fears that the law cuts back on the amount of medical care seniors will receive on Medicare is spin on one of its cost containment measures that targets key drivers of expense, such as chronic conditions, and rewards quality of practice over quantity – for example, penalties exist for hospitals with high rates of readmission and hospital-acquired infections.
-This initiative is ‘winning the support of corporate leaders, consumer groups, doctors and health care experts across the political spectrum’ (ref) – and there is interest in spreading this initiative to all patients.
+The fears that the law cuts back on the amount of medical care seniors will receive on Medicare is spin on one of its cost containment measures that targets key drivers of expense, such as chronic conditions, and rewards quality of practice over quantity.
+The law imposes penalties on the 25% of hospitals whose rates of ‘hospital acquired conditions’ like bed sores, nosocomial infections, complications from extended use of catheters, and injuries caused by falls are the highest (ref).
+This initiative will ultimately reduce cost and improve the overall quality of care in hospitals.

 The law also recognizes that reform is not a one time affair but rather an evolving process, as it should be for something as complicated as this, and an Innovation Center has been created to continually explore new strategies.
 For those who wish to be better informed in the face of much political maneuvering, I provide links to articles that summarize the law and how it works (ref) (ref) (ref).